Philadelphia Traumatic Brain Injury Attorney

 Pain and Suffering

-Compensation for the physical pain caused by the accident, as well as emotional distress suffered by the victim and their family.
+Compensation and recovery for the physical pain caused by the accident, as well as emotional distress suffered by the victim and their family.
 Emotional distress can refer to mental anguish, depression, anxiety, insomnia, PTSD, and any other resulting psychological effects.

 Loss of Consortium